Meridian Visiting Researcher Programme

 FAQs

-• The Visiting Researchers Programme is specifically designed for researchers who want to continue their existing work while benefiting from our Cambridge community for 3-6 months.
-Unlike longer-term positions or fellowships, this programme focuses on providing space, light-touch research support, and connections rather than intensive research supervision or funding.
+• The Visiting Researchers Programme is specifically designed for researchers who want to perform independent research while benefiting from our Cambridge workspace and community for 3-12 months.
+Unlike fellowships, this programme focuses on providing space, light-touch research support, and connections rather than intensive supervision.

 • We welcome applications from researchers at all career stages working on AI safety-related topics.
 This includes PhD students, postdoctoral researchers, independent researchers, industry professionals, and academic faculty.
-Although we have no specific requirements, we generally expect that researchers have funding for their research and are sufficiently experienced so as to be able to perform independent research with light-touch support.
+Although we have no specific requirements, applicants should be sufficiently experienced to be able to perform independent research with light-touch support.

 • There's no standard schedule, as researchers manage their own time.
 Many researchers arrive mid-morning, work on their projects, participate in scheduled events like seminars or reading groups, have informal discussions over lunch or coffee, and continue working through the afternoon.

 • Absolutely!
 We don't require researchers to start new projects for their visit.
-If you're already into a research project when you apply or join us, you're welcome to continue that work at Meridian; we're interested in supporting promising research at various stages of development.
+If you're already into a research project when you apply or join us, you're welcome to continue that work at Meridian; we're interested in supporting promising research at any stage of development.

-• We use a rolling admissions process, reviewing applications as they come in rather than only at fixed deadlines.
-We typically review applications within 2-3 weeks of submission.
-If we think there might be a good fit, we'll schedule a brief interview to discuss your research and answer any questions.
+• We review applications on on a rolling basis and aim to review applications within 2-3 weeks of submission.
+If we think you might be a good fit, we'll schedule a brief interview to discuss your research and answer any questions.

 • No. While we want to understand what you plan to work on, we don't expect every applicant to have a completely developed research proposal.
 We welcome both new project ideas and continuations of existing work.
 Your application should clearly articulate your research questions, methodologies, and expected outcomes, but we understand that these may evolve during your time with us.